antarctica/lantern/docs/dev.md

 ### Pytest fixtures

-Fixtures SHOULD be defined in `tests.conftest` prefixed with `fx_` to indicate they are a fixture when used in tests.
+Fixtures MUST be defined in `tests.conftest`, prefixed with a `fx_` or `fx_lib_` (if related to a [Library](/docs/libraries.md)) for easy identification within tests.

 > [!NOTE]
-> This applies to fixtures used or needed for slow tests, which imports all fixtures from the main suite automatically.
+> This also applies to fixtures used in slow tests, which import all fixtures from the main suite automatically.

 ### Pytest-cov test coverage